Superimposition

 Superimposition is the placement of one thing over another, typically so that both are still evident.
 Superimpositions are often related to the mathematical procedure of superposition.

 Audio

-Superimposition (SI) during sound recording and reproduction (commonly called overdubbing) is the process of adding new sounds over existing without completely erasing or masking the existing sound.
-Some reel-to-reel tape recorders of the mid 20th century provided crude superimposition facilities that were implemented by killing the high-frequency AC feed to the erase head while recording as normal via the read-write head.
+Superimposition (SI) during sound recording and reproduction (commonly called overdubbing) is the process of adding new sounds over existing ones without completely erasing or masking the existing sound.
+Some reel-to-reel tape recorders of the mid-20th century provided crude superimposition facilities that were implemented by killing the high-frequency AC feed to the erase head while recording as normal via the read-write head.